-- Once Enrollment starts, nodes receive their Enrollment package, and establish a VPN connection to Lighthouse. - 2.
+- After enrollment begins, nodes receive their Enrollment package, and establish a VPN connection to Lighthouse. - 2.
 The node is now in the Pending state and needs to be Approved before the node is available for access, management, or monitoring.

 Note: This second step can be skipped by selecting the Auto-approve node checkbox when configuring an Enrollment bundle.